arskom/qxsoap/README.md

 This is an implementation of the SOAP 1.1 protocol with an RPC application in mind.
 It aims to support DOM level-1 compliant browsers.

-Tested with Twisted 8.2 and soaplib from http://github.com/arskom/soaplib on Python 2.6.2, and with Qooxdoo 1.1.
+Tested with Twisted 8.2 and rpclib-1.1.1-alpha from http://github.com/arskom/rpclib
+on Python 2.6.2, and with Qooxdoo 1.1.

 Using `qxsoap` in your application